 Located at 401 San Francisco Street just off Plaza Colón, Caficultura fills a much-needed void in the old city.
 The restaurant caters to those of us who love hanging out with our laptops, free wi-fi, and a great cup of coffee.
 A terrific breakfast menu doesn't hurt either, from delicious open-faced sandwiches on rustic toast to the scrumptious coconut French toast.

-Located in the lobby of the elegant throwback Casablanca Hotel, Rick's Cafe welcomes guests and outsiders for gourmet breakfasts that rank among my favorite ways to start the day in all of Puerto Rico.
+Located upstairs of the Regency Theater, Rick's Cafe welcomes guests and outsiders for gourmet breakfasts that rank among my favorite ways to start the day in all of Puerto Rico.
 Whenever we have to struggle between crepes with Nutella, poached eggs with organic spinach and blue cheese, and eggs benedict with salmon (my eventual choice), it's a good thing.